IT2810/Go-Full/README.md

 Yarn is like npm a package manager for nodejs, at this date there is almost no difference between them.
 We chose to use yarn just because it's our personal preference.

 ### Testing

+Based on feedback from the lecturerer we decided to focus on demonstrating systematic testing, instead of applying this principle to the entire app.
+As such you'll see snapshot testing of our graphs, Mocking of third-party compontents and good structured use of jest.
+You will not see a high code coverage statistic.

 ## Not-That-Techinical Decisions and Processes